Doesn't that make the fur on the back of you neck stand up straight?

 Somehow the Federal government, the states, and even municipalities for years have thought they had a mission from God to place roadblocks in front of all business activity.
 They were looking for conforming business activity.
 Instead they created an environment in which there is very little business activity to be regulated.
 The Bureaucrats have regulated many otherwise successful businesses out of business.

 Instead of construction, we see wrecking balls ripping down the successful businesses of yesterday.
-Where is the new business activity.
-It is not in the USA.
-Even a few less roadblocks would help the level of business activity to increase.
+The Democrat overreach on COVID shut down a ton more businesses that might have made it without the lick in the pants.
+Where is the new business activity?
+It certainly is not in the USA.
+Even just a few less roadblocks would help the level of business activity increase.
 Our officials from the president on down have an obligation to make conditions right so that somebody with a good idea can launch a business overnight if not sooner.
+Too bad the government does not see it that way.